Top Menu

 Is Your Memoir Silenced by the Fear of Insignificance?

-From my own memoir-writing experience and from witnessing memoir writers I have coached, taught and edited, I have found it useful to work with a subcategory of fear as a writing block.
-This subcategory is, of course, fear of insignificance.
+Fear of insignificance may be a BIG writer’s block From my own memoir-writing experience and from witnessing the creation experience of memoir writers I have coached, I have found it useful to work with a subcategory of fear as a writing block.
 Many of us have been silenced by the FEAR OF INSIGNIFICANCE.
-I have myself and I am fairly sure you have also been on occasion.

 Don't let writer's blok stop you